vladimircreative/Campaign-Mind-Map/README.md

 A sheet of paper for campaign prep.
 Characters, places, events, the thread you planted three sessions ago and forgot.

-Desktop browser.
-Wide window.
-Nothing leaves the machine — close the tab, open it next week, the board is still there.
-Phone will just tell you to use a bigger screen.
-That’s on purpose.
+Inspired by Pathologic 2 mind map.

-Four files: `index.html`, `styles.css`, `app.js`, this.
+Four files: `index.html`, `styles.css`, `app.js`, this one.
 No install, no login, no cloud.
+Desktop-only.

 ---